Me and You (band): History

-Contrary to popular belief, there are actually three members of the group two sisters and a brother.
+Contrary to popular belief, there are actually three members of the group. two sisters and a brother.
 They were only marketed as a duo because DEB Music their then record company run by Dennis Brown and Castro Brown already had several other trios in the stable e.g. Carlton & The Shoes, Tamlins, 15, 16, 17 and Black Harmony.

-Also, although acknowledged as purveyors of classic love songs, when they started in the mid-1970s the first songs they sang were actually roots reggae reflecting the social consciousness in Jamaica at the time and comprising half of the two albums, Natty Dread and Natty Dread Version.
-Songs such as There Is A Land based on Abyssinians' Satta Massa Gana, Can't Stop Natty Dread and Dreadlocks In Moonlight written and produced by Lee Perry are backed by various bands such as The Revolutionaries, The Aggrovators, Sly & Robbie, The Upsetters and The Original Wailers band.
-Love songs include Hand It Over (with The Horsemouth Wallace Band) and Natural High (with The Wailers Band), Gee Baby (with Skin Flesh & Bones and I Wanna Know (with Chinna's High Times Band).
+Although acknowledged as purveyors of classic love songs, when they started in the mid-1970s, the first songs they sang were actually roots reggae, reflecting the social consciousness in Jamaica at the time and comprising half of the two albums, Natty Dread and Natty Dread Version.
+Songs such as "There Is A Land" based on the Abyssinians' "Satta Massa Gana", "Can't Stop Natty Dread" and "Dreadlocks In Moonlight", written and produced by Lee Perry are backed by various bands such as The Revolutionaries, The Aggrovators, Sly & Robbie, The Upsetters and The Original Wailers band.
+Love songs include "Hand It Over" (with The Horsemouth Wallace Band) and "Natural High" (with The Wailers Band), "Gee Baby" (with Skin Flesh & Bones) and "I Wanna Know" (with Chinna's High Times Band).

 Their music encompasses and often fuses many genres within reggae (e.g. roots, dancehall, ragga, ska, dub and rock steady), as well as R&B, soul, garage and pop.
 With international hits in Jamaica, the Far East (where they are considered a soul group), US and Europe, they have developed a large and loyal fan base worldwide.

 The group is still going strong and has never stopped recording.
 They have released 16 albums to date and more are due.
 Some of their singles are shown below.

 They also produce other artists which include garage/house/dub fusion outfit AshbaCrew and reggae/dancehall band MegaMovement.